Heng14/paper_reading/vision3d/nerfw.md

 #### **Technique**

-1. Add two emebeddings vectors, which are used to allow the Static and Transient networks to perform their respective tasks.
-The two emebeddings vectors are initialized randomly and are learned alongside the training process.
+1. Add two embeddings vectors, which are used to allow the Static and Transient networks to perform their respective tasks.
+The two embeddings vectors are initialized randomly and are learned alongside the training process.

 2. Output additional level of uncertainty $\beta$ and render similar as C and add into loss function.